logingood/gooz/README.md

 # Challenge check list

-- [x] Separation of concerns: every module is implemented as independent package (e.g. `index`, `search`, `table`, `cli`, `backend` and etc)
+- [x] Separation of concerns: every module is implemented as an independent package (e.g. `index`, `search`, `table`, `cli`, `backend` and etc)
-- [x] Simplicity: we used the most basic type of data structure - hash table and list to organize search index
+- [x] Simplicity: we used the most basic type of data structure: a hash table and a list to organize a search index
 - [x] Test coverage: every module is tested separately, a test coverage report is provided.
-We haven't tested cobra cli because it comes from the library.
+We haven't tested cobra cli because it comes from the library and all business logic is tested separately in the corresponding modules.
 - [x] Performance analysis is provided.
 For large subsets 13.79 lookups/ms performance should be expected.
-- [x] Errors are handled and logged, corresponding tests provided
+- [x] Errors are handled and logged, corresponding tests are provided.

 # Install and build